 Everyone needs a good belly laugh from time to time—and it’s also good for you!

 They say that laughter is the best medicine for the soul, and everyone knows that laughing is a great booster emotionally.
 You may be wondering how yoga, which is quiet and contemplative, works with laughter and why anyone would want to mix the two—but the truth is that there are a lot of great reasons that laughter yoga is something you should try!

 I personally didn’t experience the benefits of laughter yoga until I stayed at the Yogaville Ashram.
 I wasn’t sure what to expect, but I emerged from that first session with a whole new perspective.

 Laughter yoga showed me a lot about how my emotions and mind interacts, while also revealing that I was not as in control of my mind and ego as I initially thought.

 Intrigued, I took a few more sessions, and over time I became more accustomed to this new way, and it became easy to laugh naturally and share that infectious feeling of happiness and joy that a good laugh brings to us all.

 Check out this demonstration on Buzzfeed!
-Almost 3M views!!! 🙂
+Over 3M views!!! 🙂

 1. Laughing is natural and healing (and fun)